adamdaniel

 The lichen spreads in aqua,

-A tapestry of green,
+In a tapestry of green,

 A sickly hold that spreads like mould,